mwambajoakim/alx-low_level_programming/README.md

 ## 0x0C-more_malloc_free
 Besides `malloc()` and `free()`, there are other functions that can be used to allocate memory in C. In this project I look at `realloc()` and `calloc()` functions

+## 0x0D-preproocessor
+Directives that are used in C programming to make work easier.